immatchAA/cost-estimator/backend/RAILWAY_DEPLOYMENT.md

    FROM_EMAIL=your-email@gmail.com
    ```

+   **Note**: Resend is recommended for better deliverability across all email providers.
+See `RESEND_SETUP.md` for setup instructions.

    **Note:** Railway will automatically set the `PORT` environment variable, so you don't need to set it manually.

 5. **Deploy**

    - Railway will automatically start deploying when you connect the repository
    - Wait for the build to complete
    - Your API will be live at a URL like `https://your-project.up.railway.app`